edurant/edurant.github.io/advising/msml.md

 Please contact MSML program director [Dr. Durant][Dr. Durant] with any questions.

 # Dual Enrollment with Bachelor's Degree
-The MS can be taken as a 5-year early entry dual enrollment program with many MSOE undergraduate degrees including all EECS undergraduate degrees: BME, CE, CS, EE, and SE.
+The MS can be taken as a 5-year early entry dual enrollment program with many MSOE undergraduate degrees including all EECS undergraduate degrees(BME, CE, CS, EE, and SE), AE, and CVE.
 Students [must apply][MSML early entry application] while they have junior standing, but should let their advisor know of their intent as early as possible.

 * One or more summer courses are usually required.
 * BMEs entering in F23 or later should choose the “AI Focus” option.